Introduction of closed cycle gas turbines with

 -

-Class High-Temperature Gas Turbine", Journal of Engineering for Gas
+Development of 1700°C Class High-Temperature Gas Turbine", Journal of

 -